Virginity test: History

 Many pre-modern societies placed great value on assessing the virginity of their girls, as is attested in sources ranging from mythology to popular literature, folklore, and official records.

 Prior to the advance of anatomical knowledge in the 15th century, the nature of the hymen was not fully understood, and consequently a great variety of more or less fantastical or scientific tests were advocated for.
 The Incas of Peru reserved their sacred "Virgins of the Sun" as brides for high status men, and when a girl was suspected of sexual activity, she was made to blow into a smouldering fire; if the fire flared up, she was deemed chaste.
 In ancient Greece, a story related in the 5th century BC tells how the god Pan could establish the purity of any girl, as his mystical flute responded spontaneously to the presence of a virgin.

 The Medieval romances Floris and Blancheflur (c.
 1250) and Bevis of Hampton (c.
 1300) both feature virgin heroines who must prove their purity and therefore their worth.
 (Note: The captive Christian princess Blancheflur is compelled by her master the Emir to immerse her hands in a water that will stain impure flesh.
 Josiane offers to prove her virginity (not specifying how) to her sceptical lover, Sir Bevis.)
 The scenario was also acted out on the English stage, in plays such as Middleton's The Changeling (1622).

 Prevalence and legality

-Virginity testing is most common in the Middle East, as well as the Muslim-majority regions in Africa.
-Their recent use in the United Kingdom dates back to the 1970s, after large scale immigration from these regions into the UK.
+Virginity testing is most common in Asia and the Middle East, as well as Northern and Southern Africa.
+Their recent use in the United Kingdom dates back to the 1970s.
 It is legal for doctors in the United States to perform virginity tests.

-Examinations to test for previous sexual activity used to be performed on rape victims amongst South Asian Muslims in Bangladesh, Pakistan and India.
-It was banned in India in 2014, banned in Bangladesh in 2018, and banned in Pakistan in 2021.
+Examinations to test for previous sexual activity used to be performed on rape victims in Bangladesh, Pakistan and India before it was banned.